 Intensive review of grammar and vocabulary, based on communicative approach to language learning.

-Semester Hours: 3 Prerequisites: 102 or placement.
+FRCH 102 or language placement test.

-FRCH 202A: Intermediate Conversation/Composition Study of French composition with topics selected from everyday events and readings in French.
+FRCH 202A: Intermediate Conversation/ Composition

+Study of French composition with topics selected from everyday events and readings in French.
 This course also train students to develop natural patterns of speech through studies of vocabulary and usage of everyday conversation.
-This course satisfies the proficiency requirement for Written and Oral Communication in the disciplines.